AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 {sample}CS\_Legend\_Events\_04{sample}

+### Single Series

-In the next sample, when you click a point of a single-series chart, the appearance of its icon is modified.
+In the following sample, when you click a point of a single-series chart, the appearance of its icon is modified.
+The `pointClick` event is used.

 **Note**: an individual legend item of a single-series chart can be customized only by adding special fields to the data (see [Individual Legend Items: Single Series](Individual_Legend_Items#single_series)).